Teoc, Mississippi

-Teoc is an unincorporated community in Carroll County, Mississippi and is part of the Greenwood, Mississippi micropolitan area approximately 7 mi northeast of Greenwood on Teoc Road along Teoc Creek.
+Teoc is an unincorporated community in Carroll County, Mississippi, United States and is part of the Greenwood, Mississippi micropolitan area, approximately 7 mi northeast of Greenwood on Teoc Road along Teoc Creek.

 History

 Located about eight miles northwest of North Carrollton, Teoc is probably the oldest settlement in Carroll County.
 The community takes its name from Teoc Creek.

 A post office operated under the name Teoc from 1860 to 1907.

 William Alexander McCain, great-great grandfather of Arizona former senator John McCain, purchased Teoc Plantation in 1851 and owned at least 52 slaves there.
 He died in 1863, fighting for the Confederacy during the American Civil War.
 Bill McCain, a descendant and cousin of Senator McCain, still owns 1500 of the plantation's former 2000 acre.
 Since 2003, black and white descendants of the community at Teoc have attended family reunions organized by the black McCains, descended from two of the plantation's slaves, Isom and Lettie, and Henderson McCain.
 After the Civil War, the blacks remained closely entwined with Teoc, remaining as tenants of William Alexander's son, John Sidney McCain, and adopting the McCain surname.

 Black people surnamed McCain in Teoc, organizers of schooling for African-American children in the 1880s, were local leaders in the Civil Rights Movement of the 1960s.